OPA Mental Health Law Reform Proposals

 • Impulsive behaviors

 My family member does not have insight into their symptoms or the consequences of their mental illness.
-They declined treatment with psychiatric medications, but they are incapable of making such decisions.
-The only way to improve their health is through an involuntary admission where treatment can be provided with the consent of a legal Substitute Decision Maker.
+They declined treatment with psychiatric medications.
+The only way to improve their health is through an involuntary admission for treatment.

-Because my family member has never had psychiatric treatment, they cannot demonstrate a history of their health improving in response to treatment.
+Although my family member is experiencing serious harm due to untreated illness, they cannot be involuntarily admitted because they are not a likely serious bodily harm risk to self/others, or at likely risk of serious physical impairment (Form 3, Box A criteria).
+My family member has also never had psychiatric treatment before, and therefore cannot demonstrate a history of their health improving in response to treatment.
 Consequently, despite suffering substantial mental or/and physical deterioration, they do not meet the Ontario Mental Health Act’s criteria for involuntary admission to a psychiatric facility (Form 3, Box B criteria).
-The current Mental Health Act would otherwise only permit involuntary admission if my family member is dangerous to themself or others, or suffers a physical impairment (Form 3, Box A criteria).
-This creates a gap in care for those who are significantly mentally unwell, yet not an acute physical safety risk, despite their likely risk for other forms of serious harm and what is in their best interest or their previously-expressed capable wish for treatment.
+This creates a gap in care for those who are significantly mentally unwell and not receiving psychiatric treatment, despite their likely risk for other forms of serious harm (beyond acute bodily safety risks), or despite psychiatric treatment being in their best interest or being a previously-expressed capable wish for treatment.

 Another problem my family member has faced, or I am worried will happen, is even when they meet the requirements for an involuntary admission and are found to be incapable of consenting to treatment, they will be detained in hospital without treatment.
 This would happen if my family member challenges a review board’s finding of incapacity and has to wait for a Superior Court hearing.